-My clients come for the writing, but stay for the thinking.
-Considering your content in partnership with us will open up new perspectives on your value proposition, brand and marketing.
-When you invest in good copy, you’re not just paying someone to carry out a task.
-You’re buying an asset that will generate a return.
+Clients come for the writing, but stay for the thinking.
+Considering your content in partnership with me will open up new perspectives on your value proposition, brand and marketing.
+When you invest in good copy, you’re not just paying someone to carry out a task – you’re buying an asset that will generate a return.
 Good copywriting pays for itself many times over.

-I can generally start your digital writing project within 2 weeks.
+I can generally start your project within 2 weeks, sometimes sooner depending on current bookings.

 It all depends on the specifics of the job, how much information you provide, and how long you take to review the work.
 A single page of copy, say 500 words, can be turned around in 1-2 days if you’re able to supply all the information I need, and you review fairly promptly.

-2. I often use email, Skype, and Google Hangouts as a way to generate raw material.
+2. I often use email, Skype, and online research as ways to generate raw material.
 Or I can work from your notes.

 3. I prepare a first draft, often incorporating comments and queries, and send it to you.